chadbaldwin/chadbaldwin.github.io/_posts/2020-12-06-Embedded-and-Markdown-Code-Blocks.md

-Testing markdown rendering for code snippets.
+# Testing markdown rendering for code snippets

+Trying to decide which code blocks would be best for posting blogs.

+---

 Jekyll/Liquid highlight block, for sql:

+Pros:

+* Integrated with Jekyll, ability to add extensions/plugins to the markdown highlighter

+Cons:

+* Liquid tags in markdown file
+* Source file isn't portable to other markdown platforms

 {% highlight sql %}
 SELECT *, OBJECT_NAME(o.[object_id])